-American Red Cross, the state and faith-based organizations operated these sites.
+An estimated 8,000 people were evacuated to emergency shelter sites.
+The American Red Cross, the state and faith-based organizations operated these sites.
 A state-operated medical site was established to serve individuals with medical needs.
 Roughly 30,000 search and rescues were performed, with 11,000 citizens sheltered at the peak of the flood.

 Damage to infrastructure, businesses and homes across the southern region of the state was extensive.
 Large sections of state roads remained under water for extended periods.
-An estimated 30 state roads washed out and 1,400 bridges require inspection.
+An estimated 30 state roads washed out and 1,400 bridges required inspection.
 Along with more than 200 highways that closed during the event, sections of Interstates 10 and 12 closed for multiple days due to floodwaters.
 Some stretches of I-10 remained closed for nearly a week, significantly interrupting interstate commerce.

 More than 91,628 homes were documented with damage.
-An estimated 31% of homes in the declared parishes were impacted by flooding, with only 11% of households in these areas carrying flood insurance.
+An estimated 31 percent of homes in the declared parishes were impacted by flooding, with only 11 percent of households in these areas carrying flood insurance.